CONTENTS

 Ann BENNETT boarder widow 82 born Downend, Gloucestershire

 Charles LAVER (b.
 1863) married Eliza Jane STACEY on 3rd March 1891 in St Matthew, St George Hanover Square, Westminster, London.
 Eliza was born in Pen Selwood, Somerset in about 1865 and was the daughter of Richard STACEY and Alice WHITMARSH.
 Charles and Eliza had at least eight children together - William Charles, born 1st July 1893 at Peabody Buildings, Old Pye Street, Westminster, London; Ivy Gertrude Emma Beatrice, born 30th November 1894 in St George, Bristol; Jessie Agnes, born c.
 1898 in St George; Beatrice May, born c.
 1899 in St George; Reginald Hubert, born c.
-1900 in St George; Clifford Randolph, born 12th February 1902 in St George; Wilfred Henry Albert, born 26th December 1903 at 4 Magpie Bottom Lane, St George, and Lily, born c.
-1905 in St George.
-This is how they appear in 1891, 1901 and 1911:
+1900 in St George; Clifford Randolph, born 12th February 1902 in St George; Wilfred Henry Albert, born 26th December 1903 at 4 Magpie Bottom Lane, St George, and Lily Violet, born 23rd March 1905 in St George.
+This is how they appear in 1891, 1901, 1911 and 1921 (Charles and Eliza's birthplaces are incorrectly recorded in 1921, and it appears their son Clifford was recorded with his brother Wilfred's middle names):

 Charles LAVER aged 28 Kitchen Porter born Woolston, Somerset